bublick/hugo-lis-blank/README.md

-# hugo-lis-blank
+# Overview

-Skeleton theme (i.e. basis) for Hugo themes
+This is a template for custom developments.